Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: What Makes Code Special

 \subsection{Hard Syntactic Constraints}

 For conventional statically parsed languages, a deterministic procedure decides in polynomial time whether any string is syntactically valid, yielding a binary answer: valid or invalid~\citep{aho2006}.
-A natural language sentence with a dangling modifier still communicates, whereas a program with a missing semicolon does not compile.
+A natural language sentence with a dangling modifier still communicates, whereas a program with a mismatched brace or an undeclared variable does not compile in statically checked languages, and even in dynamically typed languages, syntactic violations produce immediate, unambiguous errors.
 For a learning system, this distinction matters: every training example of valid code carries a precise signal about the rules of the language, and every violation stands out sharply.